 Don’t monkey around when using power tools and equipment.
 Always use safety equipment.

 If you paint or spray paint, protect your lungs!
 A good respirator is a smart investment.

 Tools and Supplies

 I buy this stuff by the roll (look for it at local home improvement stores—cheap) and use it for all sorts of things including supporting plants on trellis to garden art making.
 The lower the gauge number, the thicker the wire.

 It’s essential to get a good fit so you can handle materials easily and have a good grip.
 So many work gloves are made for giant man hands = not good!

 This is my first choice adhesive for garden art projects.
 Make sure you get GE Silicone II for gutters and flashing (clear drying, waterproof).
-It’s much less expensive to buy it in cartridge form and use a caulking gun than it is to buy handy tubes.
+It’s much less expensive to buy it in cartridge form and use a caulking dispenser than it is to buy handy tubes.

 - Projects using this product include garden art balls and garden treasure jars.